11 steps for PR Crisis Management

 Brainstorming brings benefits...

-During a PR crisis - listen, identify, review, respond.
+During PR risk management - listen, identify, review, respond.

 Simulate potential crisis situations and practice, practice, practice your response.